strzibny/vagrant-presentation/README.md

-The simplicity behind Vagrant is that developer can checked out a project repository and -- provided it includes Vagrantfile -- just run `vagrant up` to provision the machine and to have a shared folder(s) and ports available so the developent would feel pretty much like a local one.
+The simplicity behind Vagrant is that developer can checked out a project repository and -- provided it includes Vagrantfile -- just run `vagrant up` to provision the machine and to have a shared folder(s) of the project's source code and ports available so the development would feel pretty much like a local one.

 With `vagrant rsync-auto` one can keep auto-syncing the shared folders *(if synced via rsync)* and with `vagrant ssh` one can access the machine via SSH.
 Once the work is finished,